jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Bread/Desserts/Panettone/Chocolate ganache.md

 ---
 ## Directions:

-1. Mix the rice flour / cornstarch, sugar, almond flour.
-Mix.
-2. Add the egg whites, mix.
-Better place it into the fridge covered to hydrate properly for 24 h.
+1. Do not put cocoa powder into the panettone dough directly, it will absorb moisture from it.
+Mix cocoa powder with water, then with melted chocolate.
+Hydrate in the fridge for 24h.

 ---